nickbrandt/GitLab/doc/administration/operations/extra_sidekiq_routing.md

 # Queue routing rules **(FREE SELF)**

 When the number of Sidekiq jobs increases to a certain scale, the system faces some scalability issues.
-One of them is the length of the queue tends to get longer.
+One of them is that the length of the queue tends to get longer.
 High-urgency jobs have to wait longer until other less urgent jobs finish.
 This head-of-line blocking situation may eventually affect the responsiveness of the system, especially critical actions.
 In another scenario,